 The family diagram is an outgrowth of family systems theory.
 The information contained on a family diagram is meaningless without a thorough understanding of the principles that govern emotional systems.
 The diagram reflects the ebb and flow of emotional process through the generations.
 It defines the vicissitudes of a living organism, the multigenerational family.
 (Kerr & Bowen, 1988, p.
 306)

-Family Diagram makes it easier to research the functioning of a human family unit.
+Family Diagram makes it easier to learn about the functioning of a human family as an integrated, biological unit.
 Geneology tracks structure, or what the family is.
-A family diagram tracks the family's function, or what it does.
-Family Diagram is organized around an effort to differentiation a self, or mature ones own functioning in all important relationships.
-Differentiation is a concept from the Bowen theory.
-Making the most of Family Diagram requires a working knowledge of theory or a coach who has been trained in theory.
+A family diagram tracks geneology but also tracks the family's function, or what the family does.
+Family Diagram is organized around an effort to "differentiate a self," or mature ones own functioning in important relationships.
+Differentiation is a concept from Bowen theory.
+Making the most of Family Diagram requires a working knowledge of theory or a coach who has been trained in the application of Bowen theory.

 Differentiation is not a quick-fix for human problems.
-It is an ongoing effort to improve the manner in which one functions in their own relationships.
+It is an ongoing effort to improve the manner in which a person functions in their most important relationships.
 An effort at differentiation only works when the effort is to change self.
 It is an effort best undertaken under the guidance of an experienced coach.
-It requires research into one's own family in order to "see" facts about how the multigenerational family functions that one has not been able to see before.
-The perrenial question in Bowen theory is: How does one see what has been right in front of one's eyes all along?
+It requires research into one's own family in order to better "see" facts about how the multigenerational family system functions.
+The perennial question in Bowen theory is: How does one see what has been right in front of one's eyes all along?

-Clinical experience through the decades suggests that an effort to grow up in one's own family of origin automatically translates to spousal, parental, professional, and social contexts.
-For that, it is necessary to understand the basic patterns of functioning in the family system during times of stress versus times of calm.
+Observations from family research through the decades suggests that an effort to grow up in one's own family of origin automatically translates to spousal, parental, professional, and social contexts.
+For that it is necessary to understand how a family's basic patterns of managing stress change as stress increases.
 This requires tracking the automatic reactions of individuals to important events in the family's history, and how these reactions automatically impact the reactions of others.

 Like any scientific theory, Bowen theory provides a guide for what facts to look for in the research effort.
 The theory can also provide a way to interpret the facts and make hypothetical predictions about the outcomes of actions.
 Just like any rigorous research effort, the researcher must experiment and verify those predictions for themselves.

-Any scientific theory is also stands to be disproven.
-Good science aims to disprove, not prove a hunch.
+Aside from guiding a the collection of data for a research question, any scientific theory also stands to be disproven.
+Good science aims to disprove, and not prove, a hunch.
 Does the family actually adapt to stress in the manner that one assumes?
-Is one's role in that adaption actually what one assumes?
-Time, experimentation, and coaching are all essential for the effort.
+What is the evidence supporting an understanding of one's own role in that family adaptive process?
+How might one's assumptions about family inform predictions about individual behavior?
+How inaccurate might these assumptions be?
+How would one know if the predictions were inaccurate?
+Time, experimentation, and coaching are all essential for the effort at getting clear about what one knows and what one does not know about self and relationship.

 This user manual is meant to help you use the app in an effort to differentiate a self.
-It does not describe Bowen theory and its eight concepts, which are required to make full use of Family Diagram.
+It does not describe Bowen theory and its eight concepts, of which knowledge is required to make the most use of Family Diagram.
 More information on the Bowen theory can be found using the following two links:

 If you prefer to watch a video tutorial rather than read this manual, you can find a tutorial series here: